Big Data. Big Future.

 - Statistical skills required to appropriately analyze large quantitative datasets

 - Epidemiological skills necessary for the design, conduct, and analysis of experiments

-The SM in Computational Biology and Quantitative Genetics is intended as a terminal professional degree which will enable you to launch your career in bioinformatics.
+The SM in CBQG is intended as a terminal professional degree which will enable you to launch your career in bioinformatics.
 It can also provide the foundation for further doctoral studies in biostatistics, epidemiology, computational biology, and other related fields.